The Wide Gap Between A Karmic and Dharmic Life

 Some people might argue that intention doesn’t matter.
 Utilitarians see all things as tools, a means to an end.
 So the intention behind their use doesn’t matter as much as achieving a positive result.
 For many people, living a karmic life is natural and organic and switching to a dharmic mindset is outlandish and difficult.

-While karmic lives base themselves on contracts and expectations, dharmic lives treat life with the view of the bigger picture.
+While karmic lives are based on contracts and expectations, dharmic lives are about treating life with the view of the bigger picture.
 Everything is done with an overall view of life and the Universe in mind, making one less attached to the minute details and everyday actions than those who focus on a karmic life.

 Dharmic lives are based on love, truth, and virtue.
 Actions are done because they are the right actions to be done, because they are based in truth and love.
 Dharmic lives build themselves around virtue no matter what that means, and they do not expect anything in return.
 Overall, those who live a dharmic life are idealists—they have their eyes set on the bigger picture and fulfilling their life’s purpose, not necessarily their everyday utilitarian needs and desires.